Ntsele

-Ntsele KaMashiya was the King of AmaHlubi from 1735 until his death in 1760.
+Nsele KaMashiya was the King of AmaHlubi from 1735 until his death in 1760.
 He fathered Bhungane II who ascended to the Hlubi throne in 1760.
-Ntsele is widely known for leading the AmaHlubi in a battle against the then AmaNgwane tribe led by Tshani and came out victorious.
+Nsele is widely known for leading the AmaHlubi in a battle against the then AmaNgwane tribe led by Tshani and came out victorious.
 His reign was at the pre-period of both Hlubi's prosperity led by Bhungane II (son) and the period of power-struggle and fragile state of the tribe which was at peak during Mthimkhulu II's reign (grandson).
-He's also hailed and widely referred to as "Nasele",especially by Hlubi residing in Eastern Cape.
+He's also hailed and widely referred to as "Nasele", especially by Hlubi residing in Eastern Cape.